We Created the Future of TV (and Movies)

 Summary: HELPING ONE COMPANY BECOME THE LEADER.

-One reason is our promotion and series create an emotional connection with 60-to-80% of all people, as opposed to an average of 5% for series developed under the outdated model, and TV executives will tell you that connection is the key to success.
-Later in this site are research results and validating emails from the only decision maker met with, an NBC SVP Development in a meeting set up by another NBC executive.
+Later in this site are some research results and validating emails from the only decision maker met with, an NBC SVP Development in a meeting set up by another NBC executive.
 And at the end we easily eliminate the only challenge we ever received.
 Note that the upgraded model is easy to implement, but virtually impossible to copy since the Nielsen-validated “secret sauce” applying to all delivery systems cannot be identified.

 To be specific, we conclusively proved the TV industry, whose major players have a combined market value exceeding one trillion dollars, employs an outdated, revenue-minimizing, 70-year-old model.
-Those very-serious structural flaws in development, the pitch and promotion cause each major publicly-owned media and streaming company to have misused many billions for many years.
+Those very-serious structural flaws in development, the pitch and promotion cause each major publicly owned media and streaming company to have misused many billions for many years.
 That makes them, to be blunt and accurate, some of the nation’s most-mismanaged, underperforming and undervalued companies, the latter each by billions.

 Being the first to correctly analyze the problems with what many know is a broken model, but cannot fix it, for credibility every meeting began with conclusively and irrefutably proving each media and streaming company, to be blunt and accurate again, wastes up-to-$2 billion every year on totally-ineffective promotion that minimizes viewing levels and revenue.
 It’s the easiest flaw to prove and correct.
 Every executive agreed, and knew we were on to something.